 An order prohibiting or restricting the use of land or water for the arrival and departure of civil aircraft1 may not be questioned, whether before or after it has been made, in any legal proceedings2 except on the ground that the order or any provision in it is not within the powers of the Secretary of State3, or that some statutory requirement4 in relation to the making of the order has not been complied with5.
-In either of these cases a person aggrieved by the order may, within six weeks of the first publication of notice that the order
+In either of these cases a person aggrieved by the order may, within six weeks of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.